Abstract satellite image of earth

 (MSCI ACWI ex-U.S. Index - S&P 500 Index)

-U.S. dollar strength vs. calendar year relative returns.
+U.S. dollar strength vs calendar year relative return

 A World Full of Opportunities